auth0/docs/aspnet-owin-tutorial.md

 	        domain:         System.Configuration.ConfigurationManager.AppSettings["auth0:Domain"]);
 	}

-The nuget provides a simple controller (Auth0AccountController) to process the authentication response from Auth0.
-If you want to use your own controller, you need to set the `redirectPath` parameter.
+The nuget provides a simple controller (_Auth0AccountController_) to process the authentication response from Auth0.
+If you want to use your own controller, make sure you set the `redirectPath` parameter.
 For example, in order to use the implementation provided by Visual Studio templates, use the following: `redirectPath: "/Account/ExternalLoginCallback"`.

 ### 5. Triggering login manually or integrating the Auth0 widget